stuartleeks/aoai-testing/results/embeddings.md

 | 429         | 9920                  | 8                    | 8                             |                             | n/a                                 |                      |
 | 429         | 9912                  | 8                    | 8                             |                             | n/a                                 |                      |

-**UPDATE: I just realised that 1000 TPM corresponds to 6RPM!!
-So the rate-limiting that is kicking in is based on number of requests not the number of tokens!**

 Notes:
 * This test was run after an idle period